-A natural sense of rhythm: Shifting levels of molecules in the blood provide a snapshot of internal 'body-time'January 18th, 2013 in Medical research
+A natural sense of rhythm: Shifting levels of molecules in the blood provide a snapshot of internal 'body-time'January 18, 2013 in Medicine & Health / Medical research

 Anybody who has worked the overnight shift will testify that sometimes the time displayed on the clock is not the same as the one in your head.
 This disconnect is not merely perception; many physiological functions follow an internal chronological rhythm.
 'Body-time' can profoundly affect overall health and even the response to therapies for cancer and other disorders.